 Cha Eun-woo’s Biggest Crisis: $13.8M Tax Scandal Explained

 ASTRO member and actor Cha Eun-woo is currently facing the biggest crisis of his decade-long career.
-While serving his mandatory military duty, the “Face Genius” has been hit with a massive tax levy that has sent shockwaves through the entire entertainment industry.
+The “Face Genius” has been hit with a massive tax penalty while serving his mandatory military duty.
+This unexpected news has completely shocked the entertainment industry.

 Cha Eun-woo tax evasion controversy

-The National Tax Service (NTS) has reportedly hit Cha Eun-woo with an additional income tax assessment of 20 billion won—roughly $13.8 million.
+The National Tax Service (NTS) has ordered Cha Eun-woo to pay an extra 20 billion won in income tax.
+This amount is about $13.8 million.
 This isn’t just a high number; it’s one of the largest tax penalties ever imposed on a South Korean entertainer.
-The sheer scale of the bill has left both industry insiders and fans in total disbelief.
+This massive tax bill has left fans and entertainment experts completely shocked and hard to believe.

-What started as a routine audit has reportedly escalated.
+What started as a routine audit has become much more serious.
 The NTS “criminal evasion team” is now leading a targeted investigation.
-Authorities are trying to figure out if this was a simple reporting error or a case of “intentional evasion.”
+Now, investigators are trying to determine if this was just a mistake in the paperwork or if it was done on purpose to avoid paying taxes.

 The “Paper Company” Controversy Explained